liberation/django-elasticsearch/readme.md

 [{'title': 'foo', 'some_content': 'this is a test.'}]
 ```

+If you need models methods or attributes, you can get model instances instead of documents (dicts) by calling the deserialize method on the query before evaluating it.
+See the Serializer API below.

 To access the facets you can use the facets property of the EsQueryset:
 ```python
 >>> MyModel.Elasticsearch.default_facets_fields